 the road climbs into the paramó - high altitude grasslands above the tree line.

-Up in the paramó, you have the option to visit a locally run cheese factory that was started 30 years ago by Swiss missionaries.
+Up in the paramó, you have the option to visit a locally run cheese factory that was started 30 years ago by a Swiss Aid Project.
 Over the Western edge of the paramo, the cloud forest begins.
 You can delve into the clouds and hike in the high altitude rain forest.
 A local guide can be hired for this hike, who will be able to show you paths through the jungle, and give some explanation of medicinal plants, bird life, waterfalls, and other points of interest.

 You can hike a loop that takes in the cloud forest, traveling along dirt roads that